Tuchel has no interest in swapping PSG for Bayern

+Thomas Tuchel has no interest in leaving Paris Saint-Germain to replace Niko Kovac as head coach at Bayern Munich.

-Kovac was sacked by Bayern in the wake of a 5-1 defeat to Eintracht Frankfurt on Sunday (AEDT) – its heaviest Bundesliga loss since April 2009.
+Kovac was sacked by Bayern in the wake of a 5-1 defeat to Eintracht Frankfurt on Saturday – their heaviest Bundesliga loss since April 2009.

 Hansi Flick has taken over on an interim basis, with Jose Mourinho, Massimiliano Allegri, Erik ten Hag and Ralf Rangnick all linked to the permanent post.